SerjLafleur/clone-netflix./README.md

 -We have created a variable singIn.
 -If the variable is false, we display the form.
 - We have styled the component.

+### Proceso de Registro / SignIn

+-Initialized an account in firebase.
+-Initializing the auth object.
+-Captured the data typed by the user.
+-Registering email and password with auth.create...
+-SignIn with auth.signIn....